We transform Field Service Management into a CO2 negative process

 The Olivine project

-One of the focuses of our scientific work lies in a method to speed up the process of naturally binding CO2 with the abundantly available mineral: Olivine.
+The focus of our scientific work lies in the method to enhance the natural weathering process of the widely available mineral olivine.

-With our investment in this project we are working towards reducing the CO2 emissions by measurements of tons, rather than kilograms within the next few years.
+With our investment in this project we are working towards capturing CO2 from the atmosphere by measurements of tons, rather than kilograms.

 Direct air capture project